+- 1. We were unable to prioritise

+Management Plan applications at all

+times due to other work e.g. processing

+Countryside Stewardship (though this

+runs so much easier when there is a good

-- 1. We were unable to prioritise Management Plan applications at all times due to other work e.g. processing Countryside Stewardship and un-licenced felling priorities - 2.
-Peer review plan appraisal for consistency within and between areas first review planned before April 2018
+WMP) and un-licenced felling priorities

+- 2. Peer review plan appraisal for consistency within and between areas first review planned before April 2018